MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Experiment

 \subsection{Experimental Setup}

-\vpara{Training.} Based on our inner-developed generative-model-based MLLM for e-commerce, we conduct single-stage supervised finetuning on our proposed training set detailed in \cref{sec:benchmark}.
+\vpara{Training.} Based on our in-house developed generative-model-based MLLM for e-commerce, we conduct single-stage supervised finetuning on our proposed training set detailed in \cref{sec:benchmark}.
 The model was optimized using a learning rate of 1 $\times$ 10\textsuperscript{-5} with a cosine scheduler.
 The entire experiment was trained for approximately 18 hours on 64 GPUs (NVIDIA A100), with a batch size of 4 per GPU.

 \vpara{Baselines.} To better validate the product understanding capabilities of \model, we conduct comparisons with multimodal representation learning works.
-First, we conduct evaluations on the large-scale contrastive learning method Siglip2~\cite{tschannen2025siglip} and BGE-VL-Large~\cite{zhou2024megapairs}, as well as recent universal multimodal retrieval methods GME~\cite{zhang2024gme} and MM-Embed~\cite{lin2024mm}.
+First, we conduct evaluations on the large-scale contrastive learning method Siglip2~\cite{tschannen2025siglip} and BGE-VL-Large~\cite{zhou2025megapairs}, as well as recent universal multimodal retrieval methods GME~\cite{zhang2025bridging} and MM-Embed~\cite{lin2025mmembed}.
 To further compare with open-source MLLM on product understanding tasks, we also include InternVL3-2B~\cite{zhu2025internvl3} and Qwen2.5-VL-3B~\cite{bai2025qwen2}.
-Finally, we conclude domain-specific models trained in e-commerce scenarios, a dual-flow model FashionCLIP~\cite{chia2022contrastive}, and generative-model-based methods CASLIE-S~\cite{ling2024captions} and MOON~\cite{zhang2025moon}.
+Finally, we include domain-specific models trained in e-commerce scenarios, a dual-flow model FashionCLIP~\cite{chia2022contrastive}, and generative-model-based methods CASLIE-S~\cite{ling2025captions} and MOON~\cite{zhang2026moon}.
+We follow official implementations: dual-flow models (\eg, FashionCLIP) use separate encoders with $\ell_2$-normalized embeddings; generative MLLMs (\eg, Qwen2.5-VL, GME) apply mean-pooling over last-layer hidden states with a unified prompt ``Describe this product based on the image and title''.
+All methods share identical candidate sets and pooling strategies.
+Furthermore, for equitable comparison, Qwen2.5-VL and InternVL3 were fine-tuned on the \bench training set, and the results can be found in the supplementary materials.

 \vpara{Evaluation Tasks.} Our model aims to achieve more comprehensive product understanding in e-commerce scenarios and deliver robust performance across multiple downstream tasks, solving the issue of modality imbalance.
 Therefore, we evaluated our model on \bench, M5Product~\cite{dong2022m5product}, and Fashion200K~\cite{han2017automatic} benchmarks upon multimodal retrieval and product classification tasks.
 And the attribute prediction task is further conducted on our \bench benchmark.
 To fairly demonstrate the effectiveness of representation learning across datasets, all experiments were conducted in a zero-shot setting.
 Specifically, for multimodal retrieval tasks, we adopt Recall@$k$ as the evaluation metric, which measures the probability that the ground-truth item appears among the top-$k$ results in the ranked list.
 For the product classification and attribute prediction tasks, standard metrics, \ie, accuracy, precision, recall, and F1, are adopted to evaluate the model performance on these tasks.